 If you haven’t seen the news already, well, let us break it for you: presidential candidate Joe Biden has named senator Kamala Harris as his Vice President running mate.

-There’s no questions about it, standing as a potential VP with a strong allyship with the queer community definitely puts Biden in a favourable position with future voters.
+There’s no questions about it, standing as a potential VP with a strong allyship with the queer community, Kamala puts Biden in a favourable position with future voters.

 Senator Harris, 55, dropped out of the presidential race last year after failing to make headway in her bid to win the Democratic nomination.